gustafla/aoc23/README.md

-# Advent of code 2023 solutions by Lauri Gustafsson
+# Advent of Code 2023

 Solutions are written for Zig 0.12.0-dev.1830.
 To build a solution run:
 ```